dolthub/dolt/bats/README.md

 This will run all the tests.
 Specify a particular .bats file to run only those tests.

 # Test coverage needed for: #
+* dolt config: setting, unsetting, fresh user, etc
-* Remotes: dolt clone, fetch, pull, push
+* remotes: dolt clone, fetch, pull, push
-* Databases with types other than int
-* dolt config.
-Not sure how this works.